CavalryX/rochambeau/README.md

 # Rock, Paper, Scissor
 ## Overview
 This application employs the use of Python for both the game logic and the UI portion of Rock, Paper, Scissors.
 The solution is a repeatable, single round of the traditional rock, paper, scissors.
 The code is a bit sloppy and was slapped together in about an hour.
 It would be interesting to try to refactor it into a cleaner, possibly more object oriented solution.
-All in all, it works just fine and I may be a bit harsh in saying that it's only a step up from spaghetti code.
+All in all, it works just fine.
 Here's the breakdown:

 ## The Game Logic
-The game logic is simple.
-I split it into three parts - a comparison function, a selection function, and a refreshing function.
+The game logic is simple - split it into three parts - a comparison function, a selection function, and a refreshing function.

 ### The Comparison Function
 ```